Jackson Elementary School

 East of Coit:

 Texas Successful school recipient for six years; Writing School award; Jackson Family Services Team Honorable Mention, Diversity award; Plano ISD Education Foundation Grants to Educators and numerous regional chess competition awards.

-Drama Kids, Abrakadoodle, and Mad Science after-school programs; academic and social mentoring programs; Collin County Adventure camp (fifth-grade); safety patrol; special education inclusion; English for Speakers of other Languages (ESOL); Plano Academic and Creative Education (PACE) for identified gifted and talented students; student council; fifth-grade choir; fifth-grade graduation; family skate night; dyslexia program; PTA Reflection; Red Ribbon Drug Awareness week; literacy library; field trips; Science and History Fair; spirit assemblies; and PASAR after-school childcare program.
+Drama Kids and Chess Club after-school programs; academic and social mentoring programs; Collin County Adventure camp (fifth-grade); safety patrol; special education inclusion; English for Speakers of other Languages (ESOL); Plano Academic and Creative Education (PACE) for identified gifted and talented students; Advancement Via Individual Determination (AVID);student council; fifth-grade choir; fifth-grade graduation; family skate night; dyslexia program; PTA Reflection; Red Ribbon Drug Awareness week; literacy library; field trips; Science and History Fair; spirit assemblies; and PASAR after-school childcare program.

 Parent Involvement Opportunities

 The Parent Teacher Association (PTA) is very active at Jackson; PTA school supply and spirit wear sale; tutoring program; newcomer's committee; family picnic; practical parenting; classroom volunteer support; library volunteers; School-Based Improvement Committee (SBIC); Watchdog Dad's Program; field day; book fair; Reflections; classrooms moms; classroom parties; PTA website and monthly newsletters; numerous additional volunteer opportunities.